-Soil porosity is the term used to describe the amount of open space or pore space that can be found between particles of soil.
+What is porosity of soil?
+The Soil porosity definition is the term used to describe the amount of open space or pore space that can be found between large particles of soil.

-Pore spaces can be formed in a number of ways.
+You can define porosity of soil and its formation in a number of ways.
 For example:

-- Insects and worms in the soil can cause pore spaces.
+- Insects and worms in the soil can cause porosity in soil.

 - Gases can be trapped in the spaces by groundwater, and this can cause further expansion.